Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

 The tapered tri-coupler has slightly higher loss than the standard design, primarily because one set of bent waveguides narrows to smaller widths, which have greater loss than the standard waveguide bends, and another set with larger widths, which may excite higher-order modes that radiate from the bend.
-The standard waveguide junction loss for an 850\,\si{\um} bend radius was calculated in RSoft FemSIM at 0.16\,dB (3.6\%) at 1.55\,\si{\um} but 0.62\,dB (13.4\%) at 1.8\,\si{\um}, the latter higher than what was recorded in the standard tri-coupler and MMI.
-This reflects the difference between losses from a finite element simulation and from the beam propagation method.
-It does, however, indicate that the two evanescent tri-couplers are likely due to the bend losses.
-The MMI, by contrast, exhibits substantially higher intrinsic loss, starting at approximately 1.2\,dB (24\%) and decreasing to 0.3\,dB (7\%) at its optimized wavelength.
+The standard-waveguide junction loss for a 0.85\,mm bend radius was calculated in RSoft FemSIM at 3.6\% (0.16\,dB) at 1.55\,\si{\um}.
+This is higher than what was simulated for exoplanet light in a tapered tri-coupler, reflecting the difference between losses from a finite element simulation and from the beam propagation method reported in Fig.\,\ref{fig:Loss}.